Last Updated May 30, 2020

 It’s no secret that Ukraine has a lot of different types of talent.
 People know it largely for IT, to the point that IT workers from Ukraine are becoming a bit more expensive.
 However, because of the recent devaluation of Ukraine’s currency — the Hryvnia — Ukraine is now actually the poorest country in Europe (the top spot formerly belonged to Moldova).

 Poorest country or not, Ukraine has incredibly good IT workers.
-They also have great talent when it comes to graphic design and marketing.
-Ukraine has a very expressive culture with many people who are interested in fashion.
+They also have great talent when it comes to graphic design and marketing, as Ukraine has a very expressive culture with a good deal of people who are interested in fashion.

 Many of the people I know from Ukraine are focused, on-the-ball, and tough.
 The combination makes for a wide variety of reliable talent.

-Kiev is certainly not a bad place to live if you want to be managing your team, either.
+Kiev is certainly not a bad place to live if you want to be managing your team in person, either.
 I have a client who recently moved his operations from Poland to Ukraine for the lower cost of living and the more affordable and better quality labor.
-He sees that the Ukrainian people have greater focus and a hunger to perform.
+In his view, the Ukrainian people have greater focus and a hunger to perform.

 The one potential downside to working with folks from Ukraine is their super direct nature.
 This can prove to be more of a challenge when hiring, but can actually be a positive once they’re on your team… as long as you’re prepared to deal with that directness.

-Moldova’s next-door neighbor, Romania, is a bit better known and is another good place that I’ve talked about before.
-I have met people in Bucharest who speak perfect American English with American accents and everything.
+Many years ago, when it was fashionable to outsource call centers to developing countries, I met people in Bucharest who spoke perfect American English with American accents and everything.
 That observation years ago led me to ask why everyone was going to the Philippines and India to set up call centers when Romanians speak perfect English and aren’t much more expensive.

 Full Disclosure: I run a team of Serbians.
 We’re building other teams and I’ve had people from Eastern Europe and Asia and the western world on our teams in the past, but my personal preference is to hire Serbians.